the-carlisle-group/APL2XL/APLSource/Docs/addfeature.md

     Test.Utility.BasicWS 100 100
 ```

 This function takes 1 or 2 arguments.
-One argument generates a shape `⍵ 4` output in Excel, 2 arguments generats a shape `⍵[0] ⍵[1]` ouput in Excel.
+One argument generates a shape `⍵ 4` output in Excel, 2 arguments generates a shape `⍵[0] ⍵[1]` ouput in Excel.
 The result of this function is the name of the output file.
 Use `]open` to open the file in Excel.

 ### Section 1.2
 ```apl